lml/lev/README.md

 1. fetch(key)
 2. write(key, value)

-The default store is essentially a hash (implemented in `Lev::SimpleMemoryStatusStore`).
+The default store is essentially a hash (implemented in `Lev::MemoryStore`).
 Any `ActiveSupport::Cache::Store` will work.

 A routine's status can be retrieved with `Lev::Status.get(uuid_here)`.
 This just returns a simple hash.
 Notable keys are